 All the groups also want brands to help prevent infections.
 More than half of those surveyed wanted brands to explain what measures they’re taking to mitigate the spread of the virus, with seniors (60%) wanting those explanations the most.

 What makes all this even more striking is that survey respondents rated these actions that serve the greater good higher than receiving a personal cost savings.
-Across all tribes, only 53% said they would know a brand cared if it gave them a discount.
+Across all communities, only 53% said they would know a brand cared if it gave them a discount.

 But that doesn’t mean they wouldn’t appreciate a little financial relief.
 When asked directly if they wanted to receive a discount within the next 90 days, 88% said yes.

 How Brands Can Make an Impact with Personalized Offers

 Brands can provide institutional support through donations and clear protocols to protect consumer safety.
 But the best way to provide support to individuals in these consumer communities is to create an offer just for them.